Crown-Commercial-Service/CMpExampleApp1/README.md

 The application will listen for requests on **port 8080**.
 Note that this is the port number the build pipe lines will use when defining the ECS tasks and load balancer rules.
 Changing the application to use a different port will result in incorrect deployment of the resulting container.

-In addition to Express is makes use of two other packages of note:
+In addition to Express it makes use of two other packages of note:

 `govuk-frontend` [https://github.com/alphagov/govuk-frontend](https://github.com/alphagov/govuk-frontend)